JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 ];
 ```

-Therefore, there are two possibilities how we can do this:
+Therefore, there are two possibilities:
-- transpose it on client's side using JS tools
+- transpose >>the table on >>the client's side using JS tools
 - write a wrapped function (let us call it `WListContourPloty`) for mathematica, which will do the job

 Since our web browser is already suffering from drawing stuff etc. Here is the implementation of the last option